viko05/php-sms-demo/README.md

 - install dependencies ``docker exec -it demo-php-fpm composer install``
 - run in your browser http://localhost:8000/index.php

 NOTE: ask me if you need to add your number to the verified list for **test sending**.
-For not verified numbers.
 See the example of API response if the number isn't added to verified list.
-Or use {"code":"only_to_verified_numbers_in_test","text":"Messages can only be sent to your verified number in test mode"}
+{"code":"only_to_verified_numbers_in_test","text":"Messages can only be sent to your verified number in test mode"}

 OR